geosop/Goldilocks_CRI/README.md

 ## Using with Real EEG Data

-To apply the artifact pipeline to real EEG, place your .fif data in the appropriate input directory, ensure digitization/headshape points are present, and update default_params.yml for your channel naming and thresholds.
+To apply the artifact pipeline to real EEG, place the .fif data in the appropriate input directory, ensure digitization/headshape points are present, and update default_params.yml for the channel naming and thresholds.
 See comments in preprocessing/artifact_pipeline.py.

 ---